Backcountry BG

 Don't worry it's still a holiday and we have factored in plenty of time for R&R, some chill riding, bars, restaurants and pools.

-We stay outside our mountain base for 2 nights, allowing us to ride two epic long descents in and out the valley at each end of week.
+We stay outside our mountain base fora night, in a mountain hut, allowing us to ride more epic long descents and spend a night in nature.

 Overview